jowp-code/ctf/pico_ctf/general_skills/Nice Netcat...md

 └─$ nc python3 solve.py
 The flag is: picoCTF{REDACTED}
 ```
 My cat_text will output the wrong flag for you.
-It's necessary to paste your own array in because the last part of the flag is based on your account.
+It's necessary to paste your own array in, generally the last part of the flag unique.